xie186/Writing_in_the_Science/Week1.md

 Chemistry majors are generally a very creative and highly energetic group.

-Chemistry is very creative and energetic
+Chemistry is creative and energetic

 13. Question 13